-Her hair falls on her back while four curled locks frame her face and spill to the front.
-On her head she wears a headband (stephane) which was decorated with paint.
+Her hair falls down her back while four curled locks frame her face and spill to the front.
+On her head, she wears a headband (stephane) which was decorated with paint.

-Her calves and her left hand were discovered sometime in 1882-1883, east of the Parthenon, and the the rest of the statue with its base were found in 1886 in the so-called Korai Pit northwest of the Erectheion.
+Her calves and her left hand were discovered sometime in 1882 to 1883 east of the Parthenon, and the the rest of the statue with its base were found in 1886 in the so-called Korai Pit northwest of the Erectheion.